wp-graphql/wp-graphql-insights/README.md

-# WPGraphQL Apollo Optics
+# WPGraphQL Insights

-This adds Apollo Optics instrumentation and reporting to WPGraphQL.
+This adds tracing to WPGraphQL, per this spec: https://github.com/apollographql/apollo-tracing